API Keys

 ❹ |

-Depending on the level of access provided to this token, different commands will be available for execution within the API.
-Once the desired level of access has been ascribed to this API Token, hit the save button in the upper left-hand corner of the permissions panel.
+Once the desired level of access has been ascribed to this API Token, click the 'Save' button in the upper left-hand corner of the permissions panel.
 The API Token may take a few moments to generate.
 Once the token has been generated, a new screen will prompt briefly, allowing the API Token key to be recorded.
-This key will never be displayed in the console again, and if the key is lost, a new token must be generated.
-Drop-down TitleDrop-down Title |
+This key will never be displayed in the console again, and if the key is lost, a new token must be generated. |

 ❺ |

 After recording the Token key, close the prompt and return to the API Access page.
-The new token will show up in the list of currently active API tokens, as shown below.Drop-down TitleDrop-down Title |
+The new token will show up in the list of currently active API tokens, as shown below. |

 Guided walk-through: How to Test your APIGuided walk-through: How to Test your API

-You can also use API to add custom fields to the various devices inventory in the Syxsense console in minutes by running custom scripts.
+You can also use API to add custom fields to the various devices inventory in the console in minutes by running custom scripts.

 ❶ | Open Syxsense API in a browser window |